About Matrix AirShare

 Management & oversight

-Matrix AirShare is led by Daniel Dicker, a New York–based businessman, aircraft owner, and commercial pilot.
-Operations are centered at Brookhaven Airport (KHWV) on Long Island, with a network of trusted maintenance providers and instructors in the region.
+Matrix AirShare is led by Dan Dicker, a New York–based businessman, aircraft owner, and commercial pilot.
+Operations are centered at Brookhaven Airport (KHWV) on Long Island,a perfect central hub to equally access NYC, NJ, Westchester and Connecticut and service Cape Cod, the Hamptons, New England college towns and Vermont ski resorts with equal ease.

-Daniel has experience across general aviation ownership, including complex single-engine aircraft, and is actively engaged with the evolving regulatory and operational requirements for structured ownership and potential Part 135 activity.
+Dan has experience across general aviation ownership, maintenance and hangering, including complex single-engine aircraft, and is actively engaged with the evolving regulatory and operational requirements for structured ownership and Part 135 operations.

 Business-led, aviation-fluent management